U.S. economy grew 5.7 percent in 2021, fastest full-year clip since 1984, despite ongoing pandemic

 “Inflation had some stiff competition from the federal government,” Herzon said.

 Since the recession, sports- and recreational-vehicle sales have consistently been among the economy’s brightest spots.
 But supply-chain issues have dogged the sector.
-Minnesota-based Polaris, best known for its off-road vehicles, reported retail sales fell by about a quarter in North America in the final three months of the year as inventories at its dealerships are down 70 percent from their pre-pandemic levels.
+Minnesota-based Polaris, best known for its off-road vehicles, reported that retail sales fell by about a quarter in North America in the final three months of the year as inventories at its dealerships are down 70 percent from their pre-pandemic levels.

-“Predicting when the supply chain pressures ease remain difficult, but our most current view is that modest improvement should start to materialize sometime in the third quarter of 2022,” said Polaris CEO Michael Speetzen on a recent earnings call, latter adding that while sales are strong so far this year, the semiconductor shortage continues to weigh on production.
+“Predicting when the supply chain pressures ease remain difficult, but our most current view is that modest improvement should start to materialize sometime in the third quarter of 2022,” said Polaris chief executive Michael Speetzen said on a recent earnings call, latter adding that while sales are strong so far this year, the semiconductor shortage continues to weigh on production.

 Omicron began to rip through the labor market at the end of 2021, with December registering record-high levels of sick leave, according to Liz Wilke, principal economist at Gusto, a payroll and benefits provider.
-But those numbers are already ebbing.
-The share of employees taking sick time remains elevated, but has fallen by almost a third over the past two weeks.
+But those numbers are ebbing.
+The share of employees taking sick time remains elevated but has fallen by almost a third over the past two weeks.

-Separate data show that after almost two years of sweeping cuts and slow growth, museums and libraries are returning to pre-pandemic spending levels.
-In Muskogee, Oklahoma, the Five Civilized Tribes Museum saw gift-shop sales grow in 2021 thanks to sales of books and Native-made crafts, even as attendance fell slightly.
+Separate data shows that after almost two years of sweeping cuts and slow growth, museums and libraries are returning to pre-pandemic spending levels.
+In Muskogee, Okla., the Five Civilized Tribes Museum saw gift-shop sales grow in 2021, thanks to sales of books and crafts, even as attendance fell slightly.

-The museum only saw a quarter as many school groups in 2021 as it gets in a typical year, said Sean Barney, its executive director.
-And walk-in visitor traffic slumped as gas prices soared and fewer people lit out to explore the back roads of Eastern Oklahoma’s Indian Country.
+The museum saw only a quarter as many school groups in 2021 as it gets in a typical year, said Sean Barney, its executive director.
+Walk-in visitor traffic slumped as gas prices soared and fewer people lit out to explore eastern Oklahoma’s Indian Country.

-But Barney is optimistic that 2022 will represent a full return to normal.
-The school groups are starting to come back, and the museum is in excellent condition after pandemic-era shutdowns allowed renovation of exhibits on native art and life after the Trail of Tears.
+But Barney said he’s optimistic that 2022 will represent a full return to normal.
+The school groups are starting to come back, and pandemic-era shutdowns allowed the museum to renovate exhibits on Native art and life after the Trail of Tears.